awarbler/CSE212-Final-AW/1-topic.md

             return ' '.join(values)
     ```

-3. Create the isEmpty method
+3. Initialize the isEmpty method
-    - Create a method that calls parameter self
+    - Initialize a method that calls parameter self
     - The isEmpty method is used inside other methods to check elements.
     - In some cases, if the queue isEmpty there is no point in running the other methods.
     - Time Complexity O(1) checking one item